pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

   for sqw objects, since they require access to individual detector pixel information.
 The functions will work for any dimensionality of object, however.

+* As described above, ``cut`` with symmetry operations can apply only one symmetry transformations to pixels within a symmetry-related area.
+  Pixels from

 ..
   Removed due to #1447